 - Aqueous solutions, reagents used in experiments

 - Exposure to RNase from environmental sources (lab surfaces, aerosols from pipetting, ungloved hands, etc.)

 Laboratory Precautions (2,3)

-New England Biolabs' enzymes certified for RNA work have been purified free of ribonucleases.
+New England Biolabs' enzymes have been purified free of ribonucleases.
 However, it is possible to reintroduce RNases during the course of experimentation through various sources.
 RNase contamination can be prevented by following a few common sense laboratory procedures: